 The optional Remote Display Panel provides remote indication of many pre-alarm and alarm conditions.
 The DGC-2020ES communicates with the Remote Display Panel through an RS-485 interface.
-Refer to the Controls and Indicators chapter for more information.
+Refer to the Communication chapter in the Configuration manual for more information.